baststar/mowercode/README.md

 and open the workspace-file

+Build each module with platformio-Buttons in the lower left corner from platformio within vscode (open wanted main.cpp of mudule file first)

 Build on Linux and Windows 10

 No need for copy/paste libraries - all included via platformio.ini's